 Can we trust such a calculation?
 There's something fishy.
 We essentially perform a quark-level calculation.
-In the calculation of $M{12}$ we tacked on hadronic effects in $f_B$ .
-We were off-shell with large $q^2$ so that our interactions are local and we could use effective operators.
-In the case of the decay width the hadronic final states make a difference: the actual processes we care about are $K \to \text{hadrons}$ and $\bar{K} \to \text{hadrons}$ .
+In the calculation of M{12} we tacked on hadronic effects in f_B .
+We were off-shell with large q^2 so that our interactions are local and we could use effective operators.
+In the case of the decay width the hadronic final states make a difference: the actual processes we care about are $K \rightarrow$ hadrons and $\bar{K} \rightarrow$ hadrons.
 These things occur on shell, the quarks really hadronize and we have to take this into account in our kinematics.
 By doing the quark level calculation, we are implicitly invoking quark-hadron duality.
-However, the condition for quark-hadron duality is that we can average over a large $q^2$ , i.e. we can smear over resonances.
-Here we have $q^2 \to 0$ ; we only have one kinematic point-the mass of the decaying particle.
+However, the condition for quark-hadron duality is that we can average over a large q^2 , i.e. we can smear over resonances.
+Here we have $q^2 \rightarrow 0$; we only have one kinematic point-the mass of the decaying particle.
 Unlike deep inelastic scattering, there is no smearing.
 A priori it is hard to predict the validity of our calculation given these conditions.
 We can hope that it might still be applicable to the B, but we already know that it is not so good for the kaons.